What Is Spinach Good For?

-Obscurely referred to for years in England as "the Spanish vegetable," the name of this leafy green veggie was later shortened to the name we call it today.
-It’s thought to have originated in ancient Persia.
-Spinach cultivation spread to Nepal, and by the seventh century, to China, where it’s still called "Persian Greens."
-The Moors introduced it to Spain around the 11th century.
+Obscurely referred to for years as "the Spanish vegetable" in England, the name of this leafy green was later shortened to what we call it today.1 Spinach cultivation is thought to have originated from ancient Persia, later spreading to Nepal, and by the seventh century, to China, where it’s still called "Persian Greens."
+The Moors introduced it to Spain around the 11th century.2

-No mere vegetable ever gained the fame that spinach did in the 1960s through the cartoon character Popeye.
-Often in vain, parents encouraged their children to eat their spinach so they would grow up to be big and strong.
+No other vegetable has ever gained the fame that spinach did in the 193 0s through the cartoon character Popeye.4 Parents often encouraged their children to eat their spinach so they would grow up to be big and strong like the cartoon sailor, and there’s actually some truth to this claim.

 Health Benefits of Spinach

-In order to retain the rich iron content of spinach while cooking – lightly – add lemon juice or vinegar.
+In order to retain the rich iron content of spinach while cooking, add a bit of lemon juice or vinegar into your dish.12

 |Calories from Fat||3|